corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/reregister.md

 ## Re-register a Member

-Consider a member who has previously registered successfully with the following member-provided context:
+1. Get a member-provided context of a member who has previously registered successfully, for example:

 {{< tabs >}}
 {{% tab name="Bash"%}}